Aser97/Chess/README.md

 - **Play with Black**: You will be playing agains the AI with black pieces
 - **Play Stockfish White**: You will be playing against Stockfish with white pieces
 - **Play Stockfish Black**: You will be playing against Stockfish with black pieces

+##### Dealing with new positions
+The positions tables have been encoded using Zobrist hashing method.
+When the AI reaches an unknown position, it simulates a bunch of games against Stockfish in this position, and then makes a move with the acquired knowledge